sylvaticus/juliatutorial/14-weave.md

 `weave("testRef.jmd", out_path = :pwd, doctype = "pandoc2pdf")`

-Note that the citations currently require the master branch of Weave and on Linux they require, other than pandoc, the ubuntu packages `pandoc-citeproc` and `texlive-xetex` installed.
+Note that citations currently require the master branch of Weave and on Linux they require, other than pandoc, the ubuntu packages `pandoc-citeproc` and `texlive-xetex` installed.